juxhouse/bela-resources/Concepts.md

 # BELA Concepts

-This is the most critical page for understanding BELA.
+This page is critical to understanding BELA.

 Using BELA without these concepts is like trying to drive a car without knowing what the pedals or gears are for.

 ## Software Structure (ECDs)

-"Software structure" is composed of ECDs ([Elements](#elements), [Containments](#containments) and [Dependencies](#dependencies)).
+Software structure is made of ECDs: [Elements](#elements), [Containments](#containments) and [Dependencies](#dependencies).

-"Structure" is a precise term that works uniformly at all levels of abstracion, from high-level architecture to mid-level design and low-level implementation.
+"Structure" is a precise term that works uniformly at all levels of abstracion.
+We use it instead of the vague and limited terms "architecture", "design" and "implementation".

 ECDs are the only fundamental concepts necessary to represent and explore software structure.